-Hardknott Pass is known as one of Britain's most challenging roads.
-This single track road right through the middle of the Lake District National Park, in the region of Cumbria, England, it’s a heart-stopping series of sharp and narrow hairpin bends.
+Hardknott Pass is a mountain pass at an elevation of 400m (1,312ft) above the sea level, located in the Duddon Valley in Cumbria, England.
 It’s said to be the steepest road in England with a gradient of 1 in 3 (about 33%).

-How steep is Hardknott Pass?
+How hard is Hardknott Pass?